Declaration of Calton Hill: Aims of the Declaration

 Primarily, the Declaration called for an independent Scotland, and characterised the nature of the potential future state, which would include liberty, equality, diversity and solidarity, as well as a non-hierarchical society.
 Sovereignty would rest with the People and not with a monarch or Parliament.

 A written constitution was also desired, whereas currently the United Kingdom does not have a written constitution; although some oversight for laws is provided by the Human Rights Act.
 The Declaration stated that the hypothetical Scottish constitution would guarantee suffrage, freedom of speech and freedom of assembly; and would ensure a right of privacy and protection.
 It would also ensure freedom of information about government matters.

 Written at a time of heightened anti-war feeling during the Iraq War, the Declaration called for "the power to refuse to send our sons and daughters to kill and die in unjust wars in foreign lands".
 Further, it called for "the power" to "banish nuclear weapons of mass destruction from our land".
 The UK's nuclear arsenal is based in Scotland.

-Text of the declaration
+Text of the 2004 declaration

+2023 declaration

+In March 2023, the Radical Independence Campaign (RIC) drew up a declaration to win support for the assertion of the republican, democratic sovereignty of the Scottish people.